Up

 VaRtools comprises a set of Excel-based tools for the calculation of the two most widely used VaR measures:

-bullet Value at Risk (VaR): The maximum loss that will not be exceeded with a given probability (confidence interval) during a given number of days.
+bullet Value at Risk (VaR): The maximum loss that will not be exceeded with a given probability (significance level) during a given number of days.
 For example, "there is only a 5% chance that our company's losses will exceed $20M over the next five days".
 This is the "classic" VaR measure.
 VaR does not provide any information about how bad the losses might be if the VaR level is exceeded.

 bullet Conditional Value at Risk (CVaR): The average size of the loss that can be expected when it exceeds the VaR level.
 It is the loss that can be expected in the worst n% of cases over a given number of days.
 CVaR, also known as Expected Shortfall and Expected Tail Loss (ETL), provides an answer to the question "when things get bad (ie the VaR level is exceeded) then what is our expected loss?".